JanJaapKo/TeslaDomoticz/README.md

 This plugin is (at this moment) only tested with a 2023 Model Y. I assume other vehicles will work too.
 The library supports all Tesla products, but this plugin is (for now) only implementing vehicles.

+Be aware that the polling of the car will cause the battery to be drained!

 ## Current status:
-Basic version working, retreives only battery status.
+Basic version working, retreives only battery status, odometer and range.

 Be aware that breaking changes may be introduced!!